Field Crops

 Practical Farmers of Iowa works with farmers raising corn, soybeans, small grains, alfalfa, red clover and other perennials.
 Their systems range from conventional to organic production, no-till, ridge-till, strip-till or low-input.
 Many of these farmers integrate livestock and cover crops into their production systems.
 Cover crops, small grains and soil health have been identified as priorities in recent years.

-With input costs rising and cutting into your farm’s profits, it’s time to look at reducing your reliance on purchased inputs.
-With support from our staff and a yield warranty, PFI can help you reduce nitrogen applications on your farm – saving you money and increasing your farm’s resiliency.
+With input costs rising and cutting into your farm’s profits, it’s time to look at reducing reliance on purchased inputs.
+With agronomic consulting from PFI staff and a risk protection, PFI can help you reduce nitrogen applications on your farm – saving you money and increasing your farm’s resiliency.

-Farmers who are new to cutting purchased inputs and farmers who’ve reduced nitrogen previously are both eligible for our program.
+Farmers who are new to cutting inputs and farmers who’ve reduced nitrogen rates previously are both eligible for the program.

 Learn more about this program